A delicious recipe from the Apulian tradition. Find out with us how to cook orecchiette alle cime di rapa.

-You can taste them freshly prepared, or with natural drying for a couple of days.
+It consists of durum wheat semolina pasta prepared by hand with salt and water, whose characteristic shape is reminiscent of that of small ears.You can taste them freshly prepared, or with natural drying for a couple of days.
 The housewives in the ancient area of Bari realize "l recchjtèdd" made by hand as tradition dictates.

+The Turnip green (Brassica rapa sylvestris) is a typical vegetable of southern Italy present on the tables.
 In addition to its goodness and versatility in the kitchen, "cima di Rapa" (literally "turnip top"), so called from its use before flowering, in order to taste its tenderness, presents itself as a vegetable with a strong flavor.
 There are several specialities, some earlier and others belated, thanks to which you can taste fresh turnip greens, all winter long, until April.
 They are appreciated from the nutritional point of view as rich in iron, detoxifying properties, source of folic acid, mineral salts with low calories.

 Already at that time, in fact, there was produced an artisan pasta made from Pugliese durum wheat, with a circular shape and a hollow shape in the center with the pressure of the thumb.
 Once ready, the pasta was dried so that it could be stored for longer or shorter periods, even on ships that left for long journeys.
 Considered dowry, with the past inheritance of mother to daughter, the orecchiette would have spread in the rest of Puglia and Basilicata.
 To the Angevins in the thirteenth century we owe the name to the pasta we know today.

 Arriving to visit Bari an unmissable event is to enjoy this noble dish in the best inns of the historic center.
 As a variant turns out to be a course for vegetarians and vegans, if anchovies are omitted.